 Every Friday a special outing is arranged where we are taken to various places that would be impossible for us to tackle alone on public transport.
 Among the places we have visited are Toodyay, the Swan Valley, Hillary’s Boat Harbour, Cottesloe, Fremantle, to the Museum’s dinosaur display, a canal cruise on Mandurah, and AQUA.
 These outings are followed by a luncheon – sometimes included in the cost or at our own expense – at a special restaurant.
 Volunteer drivers take the bus or a Maxi-car and in general, we all have a happy time.

-One of the pleasure, we who are vision impaired can get, is a Daisy play or Victor Reader Machine to listen to audiobooks.
-Once your income is accessed, you can get one fully or partly funded or simply pay for it outright.
+One of the pleasures, we who are vision impaired can get, is a Daisy play or Victor Reader Machine to listen to audiobooks.
+Once your income is accessed, you can get one fully or partly funded or simply pay for it outright through the VisAbility Library.
 We can then take these home, and are given cartridges of audiobooks to listen to at a time.
 Each cartridge contains hours and hours of reading.
 We have the choice of Fiction or Non-fiction and when we’ve listened to them all, we can drop them into a mailbox and receive the next selection through the mail!

 What impresses me the most from attending VisAbility is the care and concern given to clients by those in charge, the tutors, and the volunteers who assist in our classes.
 Never once have I heard a word of impatience from them, and surely those who are elderly, must try the patience at times.
 But no, everyone is so kind and concerned to make life better and interesting for us.
 They are truly wonderful.